-Head Learner, Economics
+Head Learner, Spanish Language Arts

 Robert took the helm of Monte del Sol as Head Learner / Principal in 2015 after joining the Monte del Sol Faculty in 2009 to teach Spanish following ten years teaching Latin American politics and serving as chair of Liberal Arts and Interdisciplinary Studies at the College of Santa Fe.
 Robert earned his Ph.D from Northwestern University studying relations between Tarahumara Indians in Mexico and their Mestizo neighbors.
 Robert has a mother from Spain on one side and a grandfather from Denmark on the other, and a wife from Chihuahua.
 His son graduated from Monte in 2018.
 He also teaches 12th grade Economics.